reposense/RepoSense/docs/UserGuide.md

 ## Using RepoSense with Netlify

-You can use Netlify to run RepoSense with your configured files.
-Follow this [guide](UsingNetlifyGuide.md) to use RepoSense with Netlify.
+You can use Netlify to run RepoSense online with your configured files.
+This will yield easy access to the application, saving you the time and effort of setup and downloading the jar file every time you want to use the application.
+Further instructions can be found on this [guide](UsingNetlifyGuide.md).

 ## Using Travis-CI to automate publishing of the report to GitHub Pages